bggardner/simplisafe-proxy/README.md

 NOTICE: This project was developed to use with a home automation system, and is meant to be used on a secure local network only.
 As your SimpliSafe account credentials are required, be aware of possible security risks.

 # Dependencies
-* SimpliSafe monitoring account (required for API access)
+* SimpliSafe interactive monitoring account (required for API access)
 * PHP 7

 # Usage